grahamstark/ScottishTaxBenefitModel.jl/docs/2-page-note.typ

 #link("https://jupyter.org/")[Jupyter] notebooks - work on this is ongoing
 with a view to using ScotBen in teaching.

-You can also incorporate the model into command-line scripts with a few lines of code - there are multiple examples of this in the test suite discussed above,
+ScotBen can also be run from conventional command-line scripts with a few lines of code - there are multiple examples of this in the test suite discussed above,

 = TO-dos